f5devcentral/f5-agility-labs-firewall/docs/class2/ddos2.rst

     - **Detection Threshold Percent**: *Specify 200*
     - **Mitigation Threshold EPS**: *Specify 100*
 #.
 Click **Update** to save your changes.
 #.
+Minimize Firefox and click the BIG-IP shortcut.
+You will automatically be logged in as admin.
-Open the BIG-IP SSH session and scroll the ltm log in real time with the following command:
+#.
+Scroll the ltm log in real time with the following command:
     - ``tail -f /var/log/ltm``
 #.
 On the attack host, launch the attack by issuing the following command on the BASH prompt:
     - ``sudo hping3 10.1.10.6 --flood --rand-source --destport 80 -c 25000 --syn --ack --fin --rst --push --urg --xmas --ymas``